3n4y/terraform-eks-project/README.md

 ## Overview
 This sets up a single node EKS cluster and deploys a highly available app using terraform.

-- This is set up in the public subnet and open to reduce cost and allow for ease of implementation
+- This is set up in the public subnet to reduce cost and allow for ease of implementation
--
+- This incoporates a bastion host that is used to ssh into the worker nodes.
 # prerequisite
 - aws profile configured